knoriy/CLARA/README.md

 CLARA is built upon [pytorch-lightning (PL)](https://lightning.ai/docs/pytorch/stable/).
 For guidance, please refer to the PL CLI documentation.

-For a list of all parametes, pleaseyou can use the following command:
+For a list of all parameters, you can use the following command:

 ``` bash
 python clara/train.py fit --help